w3f/Grant-Milestone-Delivery/evaluations/mangosale_2_keeganquigley.md

 I think this is happening because the inital createToken.cy test doesn't complete due to lack of funds in the test wallet.

+## Evaluation V5

+All issues have been resolved and I am able to run Cypress e2e tests in Chrome, as well as compile the contracts and test the functions manually.
+Everything works as expected.